-2.2 Additional G/T Requirement For Ku-Band TCM/IBS Services Operating Under Adverse Local Weather Conditions
+2.2 Additional G/T Requirement For Ku-Band IDR Services Operating Under Adverse Local Weather Conditions

-To ensure the best utilization of the space segment, the aim is to achieve for the earth station receiving system a gain-to-noise temperature ratio (G/T) that is sufficient to ensure that applicable performance criteria are met.
+To ensure the best utilization of the space segment, the aim is to achieve an earth station gain-to-noise temperature ratio (G/T) that is sufficient to ensure that applicable performance criteria are met.
 During adverse climatic conditions, such as rain, snow, strong winds, etc., the nominal performance will not necessarily be met.
-The percentage of time during which these values will be exceeded will depend, inter alia, upon the statistics of the
+The percentage of time during which these values will be exceeded will depend, inter alia, upon the statistics of the local weather, antenna performance characteristics and the relationship between the weather parameters and channel performance.